 In this 9-minute read:

-- Learn the 5 key elements of an effective marketing plan for your independent bookstore
+- Learn the 5 key elements of an effective marketing strategy for your independent bookstore

 - Optimizing your online business presence